iwyatt/spits/readme.md

 # Further Development
 This works great for me, but if there were sufficient interest in this, I could see developing and publishing this to the Google Sheet Extensions directory.
-- I'd also consider implementing some user-space key storage for the API key so that it could be used more safely in shared Google Sheets.
+- Consider implementing some user-space key storage for the API key so that it could be used more safely in shared Google Sheets.
-- I'd also like to make it possible for the function to format and insert the response into a group of cells instead of just a single cell
+- Make it possible for the function to format and insert the response into a group of cells instead of just a single cell

 # Warranty
 There is no warranty.
 Use at your own risk.